sparkfun/SparkFun_Particulate_Matter_Sensor_Breakout_BMV080/docs/ex7_alphanumeric.md

-This example shows how to read the BMV080 via Qwiic when the sensor is configured in duty cycle mode.
-The output to the Qwiic Alphanumeric display will show the amount of particulate matter that is detected.
+This example shows how to read the BMV080 via Qwiic when the sensor is configured in duty cycle mode and outputs the readings to display them on a Qwiic Alphanumeric display connected over a Qwiic daisy-chain.
+You'll need a [Qwii Alphanumeric Display](https://www.sparkfun.com/sparkfun-qwiic-alphanumeric-display-red.html) to run this example.

 Head to the example 7 from the Arduino IDE's menu (located in **File** **Examples** > **SparkFun BMV080 Arduino Library** > **Example_07_Demo_Alphanumeric**).